kastnerp/kastnerp.github.io/_pages/join.md

 ### External to GT

-If you are external to GT, and would like to join GT to work with me, I would encourage you to either apply for the [M.S. in Architecture](https://arch.gatech.edu/master-science-architecture) or the [Ph.D. in Architecture](https://arch.gatech.edu/phd-architecture). *Please note that admission decisions are made by an admissions comittee and not by myself*.
+If you are external to GT, and would like to join GT to work with me, I would encourage you to either apply for the [M.S. in Architecture](https://arch.gatech.edu/master-science-architecture) or the [Ph.D. in Architecture](https://arch.gatech.edu/phd-architecture). *Please note that admission decisions are made by an admissions comittee* and not by myself.

 Before submitting an official GT application, you are welcome to reach out to me beforehand to make sure there is a fit.
 Instead of approaching me with a cover letter, please use [this form](https://forms.gle/YGa9cNqTumaREhF16) to get in touch with me.